OC-ComputerScience/student-backend/README.md

 5. Make a local **student** database.
     - Go to http://localhost/phpmyadmin.
     - Create a database named **student**.
-    - Import the **student.sql** file from this repo into the database.
+    - Import the **student.sql** file from this repository into the database.

 6. Compile and run the application locally.
 ```